Tax Planning & Preparation for Individual Tax Returns

 When you first sit down with Pro Tax & Accounting, we’ll have a few important things to discuss.
 First, we will assess your tax needs.
 Are you an investor?
 Do you have many stocks?
 Do you own property?
 Are you self-employed?

-For Pro Tax & Accounting to prepare your individual tax return, we will ask you for income and expense documents.
+For Pro Tax & Accounting to prepare individual tax returns, we will ask you for income and expense documents.
 We also need your health insurance information.
 You can also expect us to request identification and other basic information.

 Here are some things we need: